This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Thanks to the COVID-19 pandemic, RV travel is more popular than ever.
 Today, many people are “RV curious” and want to see what the lifestyle is like.
 Some want to start full-time RVing.
 But if they don’t have the money to buy an RV, or just don’t want to commit, renting an RV is the next best thing.

 The peer-to-peer RV rental concept is simple.
-RV rental companies RVShare and RVezy operate in the same way that Airbnb and VRBO do.
+RV rental companies RVShare and Outdoorsy operate in the same way that Airbnb and VRBO do.
 As two of the best private RV rental sources, they act as brokers between peers.
 Those peers are RV owners like us, and prospective renters who want to try one on for size.

 RV rental companies can: